 It’s easier if you measure all of your ingredients (except the milk) into a small bowl before you get started, that way once your water comes to a boil, you can place everything in the pot.

-Place all of those ingredients (including the ginger slices if desired) into the boiling water, give a quick stir.
+Place all of your spices and vanilla (including the ginger slices if desired) into the boiling water, give a quick stir.

 Next add your honey.

 TIP: Spray your measuring cup with spray oil, your honey will slide right out.

 Boil for 5 minutes, stirring occasionally.
 Add your milk (I use whole milk), give it a stir…

 Return to a boil, then remove from heat.